bkimminich/it-security-lecture/slides/01-00-introduction.md

 * Presence at lectures is mandatory and will be logged
 * Exercises are mandatory (unless explicitly marked as _optional_)
+* Exercises marked with ":handshake:" are done in small work groups
 * Exercises marked with ":pushpin:" are usually done as a group using
   * whiteboard, flipcharts or brown-paper
   * _or_ a dedicated [Spitfire](https://spitfire.peewee.space/) virtual